nfriess/logipi/audio_player/doc/dac_controller.md

 to the wrong speakers.
 (Sending loud low frequency signals to a tweeter may ruin it!)

+NOTE: This frame synchronization currently doesn't work because of the possibility of changing clocks.
+What needs to happen is that when we jump backwards with audioclk_count, the counters for bitclk and lrclk need to jump backwards as well.

 ## Reading SRAM and generating D-to-A signals